 Making disciples of every people is a direct command from Christ.
 It is to be our first priority not because it was Jesus' last command, but because it is first and foremost His highest priority!
-It is central to what through the ages has become known as "The Great Commission" - those five postresurrection statements of Jesus passed on to us through the disciples.
+It is central to what through the ages has become known as "The Great Commission."